supcik/academic-www/content/docs/get-started.md

 To display an avatar, place a square cropped portrait photo named `avatar` into your profile folder at `content/author/admin/`, overwriting the example image.
 Alternatively, if you have an existing Gravatar/Wordpress avatar, you can use it by setting `gravatar` to `true` in `config/_default/params.toml` and entering your associated `email` address in `content/author/admin/_index.md`.
 Note that you can delete the example `avatar` image to disable the avatar feature.

+Once you have setup your account, your username can be referenced in the `authors` field of content, as per the demo post.

 {{% alert note %}}
-The superuser username can be changed from *Admin* by renaming the `admin` folder.
-Note that the username folder name should be lowercase with any spaces replaced with hyphens (`-`).
-The username can then be referenced in the `authors` field of posts, as per the example post.
+The superuser username can be changed from *admin* by renaming the `admin` folder.
+Usernames must be lowercase with any spaces replaced with hyphens (`-`).
+The [ASCII](https://www.w3schools.com/charsets/ref_html_ascii.asp) alphanumeric character set is recommended.
 {{% /alert %}}

 {{% alert warning %}}